About the Flex Spending Account

 The FSA is easy to understand and to use.
 You may choose to enroll in any or all of the three benefit choices.
 This is how it works:

-In addition, if you enroll in more than one FSA benefit, funds can’t be transferred or commingled between accounts.
+In addition, if you enroll in more than one FSA benefit, funds can’t be transferred between accounts.

 Effect on Other Benefits